jihchi/kq/README.md

 >  🚧 work in progress

-A jq-like cli tool that can query and transform kdl right in the command line
+A jq-like cli tool that can query and transform kdl right in the command line.

 ## Installation